-First National Bank appreciates the opportunity to comment on the Proposed FSP FAS 115-a, FAS 124-a, and EITF 99-20-b, Recognition and Presentation of Other-Than-Temporary Impairments ("proposed FSP").
-We commend the FASB's efforts to improve guidance relating to other than temporary impairment: ("OTTI") and we wish to provide preliminary comments on the Proposed FSP.
+State Bank of Southern Utah appreciates the opportunity to comment on the proposed FSP FAS 15-a, FAS 124-1, and EITF 99-20-b, Recognition and Presentation of Other-Than-Temporary Impairments.
+We are pleased that FASB is finally taking action to improve guidance relating to other than temporary impairment (OTTI).
+This letter will only address the more significant concerns we have because of the need to have our comments to you by April 1, 2009.

-Overall, FNB supports the Proposed FSP.
-Specifically, we believe that the threshold to recognize market-related OTTI based on the lack of intent to sell (management asserts that it does not have the intent to sell the security, and it is more likely than not that it will not have to sell the security before its recovery) is certainly more operational than the current requirement.
-FNB also strongly agrees with the proposal to recognize only credit losses through earnings.
+Overall, State Bank supports the Proposed FSP.
+We believe that the threshold to recognize market-related OTTI based on the lack of intent to sell (meaning management asserts that it does not have the intent to sell the security, and it is more likely than not that it will not have to sell the security before its recovery) is much more logical than the current requirement.
+State Bank also agrees with the proposal to recognize only credit losses through earnings.

-Although FNB supports the Proposed FSP, we strongly encourage the FASB to take this opportunity to make additional repairs to the OTTI guidance, which is currently extremely problematic and has been for years.
-We believe the following recommendations will materially improve transparency, reliability, and clarity.
+Although State Bank supports the proposed FSP as a good start, we urge FASB to take this opportunity to make additional changes to OTTI guidance because it has demonstrated problems over the past years.

-Major Points
+We believe the following recommendations will improve transparency, reliability and clarity.
+Here are our major requests for changes:

 - OTTI should be based on credit losses rather than mark to market losses. - We agree that probable credit losses represent actual economic losses of a security and should be recorded in earnings.
-However, market-related losses on debt securities should not be a part of OTTI at all (unless there is the intent to sell or it is more likely than not the company will be required to sell prior to recovery).
+However, we believe related losses on debt securities should not be a part of OTTI at all if the security is being held to maturity.
 Debt securities are different from equity securities because of the contractual cash flows and maturities that exist.
-Discounts within market quotes will, absent further credit losses, necessarily disappear over time.
+Discounts within market quotes will necessarily disappear over time unless you have further credit losses. - o Estimates of fair values in the current market environment are likely to be unreliable, no matter how much you strive for accuracy.
+Recording estimated market values (and, thus, declines to equity) where bid prices are often significantly greater than the ask prices misleads users, who assume

-- Estimates of fair values in the current market environment are likely to be unreliable, no matter how diligent the effort is for accuracy.
-Recording estimated market values (and, thus, declines to equity) where bid prices are often significantly greater than the ask prices misleads users, who assume reliability in financial statements.
-With this in mind, market-related losses should not be recorded in OTTI for available-for-sale securities, unless the intent to sell exists.
-In practice, AFS securities do not meet the definition of trading and should not have the presumption of intent to sell. - Recording market losses as OTTI on held-to-maturity securities contradicts the contention that such investments are held to maturity and will not be subject to any market-related loss.
-This confuses the reader of the financial statements and adds unnecessarily complicated operational challenges to the preparers.
+- reliability in financial statements.
+With this in mind, market-related losses should not be recorded in OTTI for available-for-sale securities, unless the intent to sell exists. - o Recording market losses as OTTI on held-to-maturity securities contradicts the contention that such investments are held to maturity and will not be subject to any market-related loss.
+This confuses the reader of the financial statements and adds complicated challenges to the preparers.
 It is also illogical to reduce the book value of a debt security as a loss to OCI, only to accrete the amount over time back to the value of the security.
 This helps demonstrate that non-credit market losses should not be a part of OTTI if there is no current intent to sell. - The Proposed FSP should apply to securities with OTTI at the effective date.
 The FSP should include a "true-up" for securities with OTTI by recording a one-time beginning balance adjustment between retained earnings and other comprehensive income.
 This will help avoid confusion about the measurement basis for securities subject to OTTI before the proposed FSP compared to OTTI measured afterward and will increase consistency and comparability on these securities.